Artisan-Lab/SMTimer/README.md

 `python train.py --input data/gnucore/pad_feature --load_file g_pad_feature_l_z_r_200_0 --model lstm --time_selection z3 --regression`

 The result is an average value of cross-validation because the result difference is huge for different program selection.
+Besides, data selection and random seed would affect the evaluation results.

 #### Simulation(*Section 5.3*)
 Then, we simulate the solving time with our purposed system.
 The time is calculated with Eq.(1),(2) in the paper.
 The screen outputs show the data that predicted wrongly, and the simulation results shown in Table.6.
 The results include original solving time, solving time after boosting(total_time), timeout constraints number with your setting threshold, and tp, fn, fp cases numbers, also the classification measurement results for prediction(regression result would be classified with you setting threshold).